Helpful Slingshot Tips…

 This applies to ALL makes and models of slingshot that are OTT not just those from RHA.

-RHA Slingshots are designed to be shot in the “Pinch Grip” aka “Gangster” style where the forks are held horizontally (as per pic).
+RHA Slingshots are designed to be shot in the “Braced Grip” and the forks held horizontally (as per pic).

-The forefinger over the top of the frame and the thumb used to brace against the pressure of the draw.
+The forefinger over the top of the frame and the pad of the thumb are used to brace against the pressure of the draw.

-In the second picture you can seee a reverse view of the grip…
+In the second picture you can see a reverse view of the grip…

 The Anchor Point…